Azure/intelligent-app-workshop/docs/index.md

-By leveraging design thinking, [Project Miyagi](https://github.com/Azure-Samples/miyagi), and art-of-the-possible examples (with samples and skills from [Semantic Kernel (SK)](https://github.com/microsoft/semantic-kernel), [Miyagi](https://github.com/Azure-Samples/miyagi), and [Reddog](https://github.com/Azure/reddog-solutions)), this workshop offers a comprehensive, hands-on exploration of how large, pre-trained foundation models can augment your applications with intelligence to create hyper-personalized product experiences and boost productivity.
-You will acquire skills to effectively curate and create value-driven workflows to serve your use cases with the capabilities of foundation models.
+By leveraging design thinking, [Project Miyagi](https://github.com/Azure-Samples/miyagi), and art-of-the-possible examples (with samples and skills from [Semantic Kernel (SK)](https://github.com/microsoft/semantic-kernel), [Miyagi](https://github.com/Azure-Samples/miyagi), and [Reddog](https://github.com/Azure/reddog-solutions)), this workshop offers a comprehensive, hands-on exploration of how foundation models can augment your applications with intelligence to create hyper-personalized product experiences and improve productivity.
 We will also have an Architecture Design Session (ADS) to unlock and operationalize the full potential of AI-infused applications for your organization.

 ![miyagi-arch](assets/images/wip-azure.png)